 Take advantage of the opportunity to learn from experts in the field of histology from the convenience of your own computer and earn 1 contact hour certificate provided for ASCP Certification Maintenance.
 Sign up today.

 - All webinars are FREE, but space is limited so sign up now.
-Only ONE person from the lab needs to register but you must include the names of all additional attendees in your registration.
+Only ONE person from the lab needs to register.
 (Registration closes 30 minutes before the start of each webinar.)

 - After you complete the registration process, we will review your application.
 A week prior to the webinar you will receive an email that includes a link to the webinar and the call-in number.

 - You will receive a second reminder email 1 day before the webinar and a third email 1 hour before the webinar.

 - Remember to please sign into the webinar 15 minutes early to give yourself time to troubleshoot if any technical issues arise.
 If technical issues arise, please contact www.gotomeeting.com for assistance at (800) 263-6317.

 - Plan ahead to sign up for more than 1 webinar and enjoy!

 Finding the Right Balance: Automated and Manual Workflow Process

 Managing the pathology process is complicated and often creates conflict.
 How much automation can be used, or more correctly how much automation will my manual process support?
 Which raises the question, if automation offers so many benefits, why aren’t all Pathology laboratories fully automated?